Dill

 Dill means to calm or soothe.
 The name may originate from the plant’s ability to calm colicky infants and soothe digestive issues.
 Dill is the only plant in the Anethum genus.
 Its second name, graveolens, is a combination of gravis which means heavy, and oleo, which means emitting an odor.
 The combination word, graveolens, is defined as having a strong or heavy odor.

 Dill weed, the fresh or dried fern-like leaves, are deliciously aromatic.
 These are used to flavor many favorite dishes.
-Dill is a key ingredient in many soups such as borscht and sauces such as tzatziki.
-Dill weed is best used fresh but will retain flavor well for several months when fresh-frozen or when dried quickly.
+It is a key ingredient in many soups such as borscht and sauces such as tzatziki.
+The weed is best used fresh but will retain flavor well for several months when fresh-frozen or when dried quickly.
 Dill weed is best used at the end of cooking or in uncooked foods such as salads and yogurt-based sauces.

 The History of Dill